Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: nonlinear system

-The non-equilibrium steady-state (NESS) current is illustrated for SFWM in [Fig.~\ref{fig:noneq current}(e)] and XPM in [Fig.~\ref{fig:noneq current}(f)].
-When the system in the heating phase, i.e., $Y < Y_{c}$, or in the presence of XPM, we observe almost a constant steady-state current.
-However, once $Y > Y_{c}$, a new mode emerges, and the steady-state current is enhanced up to $Y/\omega \approx 0.4$, which then decays as $Y$ increases.
+The nonequilibrium steady state (NESS) current is illustrated for TPH in [Fig.~\ref{fig:noneq current}(e)] and XPM in [Fig.~\ref{fig:noneq current}(f)].
+When the system is in the heating phase, i.e., $Y < Y_{c}$, or in the presence of XPM, we observe almost a constant steady state current.
+However, once $Y > Y_{c}$, a new mode emerges, and the steady state current is enhanced up to $Y/\omega \approx 0.4$, which then decays as $Y$ increases.
 The decay is expected since the increase in nonlinear interaction induces stronger mixing between the modes.

 In the heating phase [$Y < Y_{c}$, Fig.~\ref{fig:steady current position}(a) or XPM, Fig.~\ref{fig:steady current position}(d)], heat flows only through the channel associated with its cavity, i.e., the current entering into cavity $a$ escapes only through cavity $a$, as inter-cavity hopping is weak.
-This is corroborated by the position representation of the steady-state density matrix [Figs.~\ref{fig:steady current position}(a,d)] that shows a strong concentration at $(0,0)$, i.e., the positions of the two cavities $a$ and $b$.
+This phenomenon is corroborated by the position representation of the steady state density matrix [Figs.~\ref{fig:steady current position}(a,d)] that shows a strong concentration at $(0,0)$, i.e., the positions of the two cavities $a$ and $b$.
 Once the system enters the cooling phase [$Y > Y_{c}$, Figs.~\ref{fig:steady current position}(b,c)], the hopping channel opens (as seen by the spreading of the probability density function), enabling heat flow between the two cavities.
-As $Y$ increases further, the hopping channel becomes dominant, causing most particles to jump between cavities.
+As $Y$ increases further, the hopping channel becomes dominant, causing most photons to jump between cavities.
 Hence, this decreases the amount of heat exchanged with the baths, enhancing the cooling effect.

-In this Section, we have investigated the heat transport in a nonlinear Hamiltonian in the presence of SFWM and XPM, respectively.
-We have analyzed the cooling phase with negative energy mode $\nu < 0$ and emphasized the differences between the linear and nonlinear Hamiltonians.
-In particular, we have shown that the system has both a heating and cooling phase only in the presence of SFWM.
+In this section, we have investigated the heat transport in a nonlinear Hamiltonian in the presence of TPH and XPM, respectively.
+We have analyzed the cooling phase with negative excitation mode $\nu < 0$ and emphasized the differences between the linear and nonlinear Hamiltonians.
+In particular, we have shown that the system has both a heating and cooling phase only in the presence of TPH.